wanghan17/noteDocs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to noteDocs's documentation!
+Welcome !
 ====================================

 .. toctree::
    :maxdepth: 2

-   :caption: Contents:
+   chapter1
+   chapter2
+   chapter3
+   chapter4

 Indices and tables
 ==================